migae/lab.clj.appengine/README.md

 You can abbreviate both subprojects and tasks, so `$ ./gradlew :c:aRun` will work too.

+For more on using the gradle appengine plugin see link:http://rominirani.com/2014/08/15/gradle-tutorial-part-5-gradle-app-engine-plugin/[Gradle Tutorial : Part 5 : Gradle App Engine Plugin]

 # quasi-repl

 GAE is basically a servlet container.
 Due to security constraints,